thomasyeung79/trilingua-bridge/README.md

 Notes
 - No API keys are hardcoded.
 The app reads OPENAI_API_KEY from environment.
-- The history database file defaults to trilingua.db in the project root.
+- The history database schema includes a username column.
+All inserts and queries require a username.
-- The app tailors explanations to the user's native language while examples and rewrites use the target language.
+- The DB init function auto-migrates older databases by adding the username column if missing.
-- If you see import errors, ensure your virtual environment is active and requirements are installed.
+- To reset history, delete the DB file specified by DB_PATH.

 Troubleshooting
 - If the OpenAI call fails, confirm OPENAI_API_KEY is set and valid.
-- Delete trilingua.db to reset history (this will erase all saved records).
+- If you see import errors, ensure your virtual environment is active and requirements are installed.
 - If Streamlit cannot start, ensure the port is free or set STREAMLIT_SERVER_PORT.

 License